shimmyshine/automatoooor/src/chains/functions/[ALL-22] Token - Approve/readme.md

 ### otfSettings Explained
 * contractAddress: string is the 0x address of the contract you want to approve
 * tokenAddress: string is the 0x address of the token you're approving the contract to transfer
+* quantityType: ["max", "wei", "percent"] is how you want the quantity to be calculated.
-* quantity: number is the quantity in wei you want to send
+* quantity: number is the quantity you want to send.  max = 0, wei = exact amount of wei, percent = a number between 0 and 1 (IE: 50% is 0.5)
 * decimal: number is the decimal of the token your sending (enter 0 if the chain coin)